 The first application that I recommend uses proxies: Elite Proxy Switcher.
-Basically, it tests proxies and rotates them.
-For the free version you need to get your own proxies from proxy list sites.
-Take a look below to the video tutorial for more details:
+It tests proxies and rotates them.
+For the free version, you need to get your proxies from proxy list sites.
+Take a look below at the video tutorial for more details:

-After you get the working proxies you may start rotating them: go to Switch > Use automatic switch and set the switch interval (in seconds).
+After you get the working proxies you may start rotating them: go to Switch > Use the automatic switch and set the switching interval (in seconds).
 Yes, you may change the IP every second if you need to.

 That’s it!
 You get the auto change IP feature.
 Elite Proxy Switcher also offers premium proxies that are already tested daily.

 The main downside of the free proxies is that they have a short life and are most of the time unreliable.
 Thus, you need to check them regularly and add new ones all the time.
 Another issue (valid for all proxy-based solutions) is that they work only for browsers (Chrome, Firefox, Internet Explorer/Edge), not for other applications.
 Thus, if you use a particular app that performs the data scraping the Elite Proxy Switcher will not work.

 2. TOR + Privoxy